 Humidifiers are known to help keep your home comfortable because they maintain healthy humidity levels.
 Now, as the number of coronavirus (COVID-19) cases increases, many health organizations are encouraging the use of humidifiers to help relieve coronavirus symptoms as well as help prevent the virus’ spread.

-Airborne viruses survive best in homes and buildings with low relative humidity (RH) levels, typically less than 40%, because dry air allows the virus to travel more easily and survive on surfaces for a longer period of time.
+Airborne viruses of all kinds, like flu and cold viruses, survive best in homes and buildings with low relative humidity (RH) levels, typically less than 40%.
+This is because dry air allows the virus to travel more easily and survive on surfaces for a longer period of time.
 Numerous studies1-6 have shown that raising indoor humidity levels to between 40-60% can help fight airborne infections, like the flu.

 “Air humidification acts in a proactive way to combat the spread of viruses by infected people, including so-called super spreaders, even before any symptoms appear or a diagnosis can be made,” explains Dr. Walter Hugentobler in a recent article for Condair.